gatmbarz123/gatmbarz123/README.md

 <h2>👨‍💻 About Me</h2>

 <p>
-  I am a beginner <strong>DevOps Engineer</strong> working with tools related to the Devops world.
-I worked with a variety of tools and technologies in order to provide effective and reliable solutions for projects.
+  I am a beginner <strong>DevOps Engineer</strong> working with tools related to the DevOps world.
+I have worked with a variety of tools and technologies to provide effective and reliable solutions for projects.
 </p>

 <p>